MartaS333/challenge-one/README.md

 * Grouped class selectors that had the same CSS attributes together.
 * Added comments that explained what part of the webpage was being styled and how.
 * Added appropriate spacing so all brackets appeared to the left for easier troubleshooting.
-* Created a :root directory for reoccuring CSS attributes
+* Created a :root directory for reoccuring CSS attributes and located it at the top of the file.